There are two Moroccan meals that I learned first.

 I usually check once to make sure there is enough water.

 When the potatoes are fork-tender the chicken is falling apart it's done.

 Alternate Cooking Instructions

 You can make this in a Dutch oven if you don't have a tajine.
-(Don’t have one, this one is seriously my favorite ever!)

 - Cook following the same steps, just using a dutch oven in place of the tajine.

 - You can use other root vegetables such as parsnips and potatoes.
 Everything will get soft enough.

 - Using the Dutch oven, cooking time is about 2 hours on low-medium heat.
 You'll want to watch towards the end as the liquid reduces but this amount of time is nearly perfect.